FAQs & Resources for Test Prep

 Maturity: Finally, the family should consider the overall maturity of the student.
 Sometimes, waiting 6-9 months to do test prep can mean a significant difference in terms of a student’s maturity and seriousness regarding test prep.
 In order to see score gains in test prep, a student has to want to work, and work hard!
 We know that test prep is the best investment a family can make in terms of college readiness, college admissions, and merit aid qualification.

 At RTC, we only work with students who are hungry to see gains on ACT and SAT, because we know that students who are “serving time” in test prep will not see significant score gains.
 We don’t want parents to invest their hard-earned money on test prep that’s not going to yield results.
-In fact, if your student begins test prep and we find they are not invested in the process, we will communicate our concerns to you.
-Your investment matters to us!

 -